nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

         Use case ends.

-**Use case: Delete a module**
+**Use case: Delete a tutorial slot**

 **MSS**

-1. User requests the list of modules
+1. User requests the list of tutorial slot
-2. System shows the list of modules
+2. System shows the list of tutorial slot
-3. User requests to delete a certain module
+3. User requests to delete a certain tutorial slot
-4. System deletes the specific module
+4. System deletes the specified tutorial slot
 5. System displays the success message

     Use case ends.